brianfromlife/covered-calls/readme.md

 Before running this script please make sure you have python 3.8+ installed.

-If you are not familiar with code, I would highly recommend installing `Visual Studio Code` to peform these steps.
+If you are not familiar with code, I would highly recommend installing `Visual Studio Code` to perform the steps below.

 This script will screen FMP for stocks with a $2B+ market cap, volume more than 500,000, a minimum price of $5 and a maximum price of $15.